Jtoosh/chess/notes.md

 - When using 3rd party libraries, or utilizing code external to the current class, the `java` command needs to be given the classpath value, which is given with the `-cp` flag in the command.
 When specifying mulitiple classpaths in one command, separate each path with a `:` on Linux/Unix systems, and `,` on Windows systems.
 - 2 critical classes, particularly for I/O, are the `File` class and `Scanner` class.
 Both are useful classes with methods that perform essential functions.
 A `Scanner` is an object that implements an interator, and has a method, `hasNext()` to return if a next object exists, and `.next()` to yield that next object.

-Key things to understand:
+#### Key things to understand

 1. *Ways Java differs from C++*
 2. **Java installation**
 3. **How Java is both portable and fast:** - Java's architecture of creating intermediate byte codes is a type of compromise between the greater speed but less portability of natively compiled machine code (binary), and the greater portability but slower speed of interpreted code. - Java was designed to be a "write once, run anywhere" language.
 This is part of the reason why programs are compiled into byte codes that are run on the Java Virtual Machine (JVM).
 This allows Java programs to run on any machine that has a JVM installed.
 4. **How to compile and run Java code:** - Here is a note from the book about compiling and running a Java program: The `javac` compiler is invoked with the name of a file, with slashes separating the path segments, and an extension .java.
 The `java` virtual machine launcher is invoked with the name of a class, with dots separating the package segments, and no extension.
 5. **The primitive data type available in Java:** byte, short, int, long (these 4 are the int types), float, double (these 2 are the decimal types), char, boolean.
-6. **What's the difference in string literal String construction and construction with `new` operator:** - When using the string literal method for declaring a string, which is the `String = "hello"` method, the JRE stores the string in a special memory area called the "string constant pool".
+6. **What's the difference in string literal String construction and construction with `new` operator:** - When using the string literal method for declaring a string, which is the `String = "hello"` method, the JRE stores the string in a special memory area called the "string intern table".
 Java will internally check if the string already exists in the pool, and if it does, it will not create a new string, but instead return a reference to the existing string.
 By contrast, using the `new` operator will always create a new string object on the heap.
 7. **How to declare, create, and initialize arrays:** - Arrays can be instantiated as empty with a size, or with values.
 For example, `int[] primes = new int[10];` creates an array of 10 integers, named `primes`, all initialized to 0. `int[] primes = {2, 3, 5, 7, 11, 13, 17, 19, 23, 29};` creates an array of 10 integers, with the values specified.
 This second way of initializing an array uses what is called the "list initializer syntax", which uses the {} braces.
 Arrays are accessed using normal indexing.
 8. **How to find the length of an array:** The Array class has a .length() method, that takes no parameters.
 9. **How to create and access a nested array**: